technosaurus/gameswf/tu-testbed/dumbuild/README.txt

 Usage
 =====

+On Windows:

+> dmb [options] [target-name]

+(Where "dmb" refers to the dmb.bat file in the dumbuild source tree.)

+On Linux etc:

-# dmb [options] [target-name]
+# ./dmb [options] [target-name]

-(Where "dmb" refers to wherever the dmb script or executable exists.)
+(Where "./dmb" refers to the dmb shell script in the dumbuild source tree.)
-For example:

-# dmb
+ ----
+Options:

+  -C <dir>      Change to the specified directory before starting work.
+                This should have the effect of invoking dmb from that directory.

+  -c <config>   Specify the name of a build configuration (i.e. compiler & mode)
+                Supplied configurations in the default root.dmb include gcc-debug
+		  gcc-release
+		  vc8-debug
+		  vc8-release

+  -r            Rebuild all, whether or not source files have changed.

+  -v            Verbose.
+Does a lot of extra logging.

+ ----

+If necessary, the dmb script first bootstraps a build of the dmb executable.
+After the executable is built, the dmb script uses it for subsequent builds.
+You can also invoke the executable directly if you want, though the wrapper script overhead is very small.

-Builds the default target using the default configuration.
+Without any options, "dmb" builds the default target using the default configuration.
 The output goes in dmb-out/&lt;config-name&gt;/

+Example:

-# dmb -c :vc8-release
+> dmb -c :vc8-release

 Scans build.dmb for the default target, and builds it using the :vc8-release configuration.